 To apply, please fill out this internship application and email the application to our Intern Coordinator, Dana Pirrotta, along with a copy of your resume, cover letter, and up to three letters of recommendation.
 Please feel free to contact her by email or phone with any questions or concerns: (202) 225-2731, email@example.com.

-In our office an intern’s responsibilities will vary and include answering the phone, running errands, sorting the mail, researching legislation for the Congressman and the legislative staff, attending hearings and briefings, and answering constituents’ questions about issues before the House.
+In our office, an intern’s responsibilities will vary and include answering the phone, running errands, sorting the mail, researching legislation for the Congressman and the legislative staff, attending hearings and briefings, and answering constituents’ questions about issues before the House.
 These duties give interns the opportunity to learn about the legislative process and the other functions of a congressional office while expanding their network of contacts.

-Housing is not provided and interns are expected to arrange their own housing accommodations.
+Housing is not provided, and interns are expected to arrange their own housing accommodations.
 Feel free to contact our office for recommended housing options or help getting started.

-There are 3 summer internship sessions for the DC office: May 8 – June 2, June 5 – June 30, July 3 – July 30.
-These dates can be flexible if the need arises.
 Spring and fall internships are more flexible and depend on the applicant’s availability.
 For example, some spring internships may last the full semester while others may be only for the duration of the “January Term.”

 District Internships are available upon request.
 Interns in District Offices may be asked to do a variety of things, including answering the phone, writing letters, assisting with press/media clips, assisting with constituent case work, and helping with district-based projects.

-For more information please contact our office: (202) 225-2731.
+For more information, please contact our office: (202) 225-2731.

-Download the internship form (.pdf)
+Download the internship form (.docx)